 It’s a well-known fact that somehow continues to surprise: Many emerging economies have significantly lower debt-to-GDP ratios compared with advanced economies.
 In addition, many can also claim relatively lower levels of corporate and consumer debt.
 Interestingly, market commentators have recently been noting that advanced economies could represent a bigger risk to global growth than emerging economies—a distinct departure from the past.

-One of the fundamental attractions of investing in EMD is the ability to gain exposure to dynamic economic growth.
-In a world where sluggish GDP growth has for years tested the limits of fiscal and monetary policies in many advanced economies, the growth differential offered by emerging economies is often all the more appealing.
+One of the fundamental attractions of investing in emerging-market debt (EMD) is the ability to gain exposure to dynamic economic growth.
+In a world in which sluggish GDP growth has for years tested the limits of fiscal and monetary policies in many advanced economies, the growth differential offered by emerging economies is often all the more appealing.

-According to United Nations data, emerging economies have represented more than 80% of the global population since 1995.1 Furthermore, they are also a significant component of the global economy, though not to the same scale—at least not yet.
-IMF data, released in January 2018, shows emerging economies represent a significant and growing percentage of global GDP.2 It is clear that EM’s share of global GDP (in percentage terms) has roughly doubled since 1990—in nominal terms, it currently stands at around 40% (current prices in USD); in purchasing power parity terms (thereby equalizing purchasing power across currencies), the figure rises to around 60%, which highlights EM’s growing significance in the global economy.
+According to United Nations data, emerging economies have represented more than 80% of the global population since 1995.1 Furthermore, they're also a significant component of the global economy, although not to the same scale—at least not yet.
+IMF data, released in January 2018, shows that emerging economies represent a significant and growing percentage of global GDP.2 It's clear that EM’s share of global GDP (in percentage terms) has roughly doubled since 1990—in nominal terms, it currently stands at around 40% (current prices in USD); in purchasing power parity terms (thereby equalizing purchasing power across currencies), the figure rises to around 60%, which highlights EM’s growing significance in the global economy.